 Physical hygiene also named as Personal hygiene plays a crucial role in maintaining health during adolescence.
 The teenager should follow the below-mentioned activities to promote their health:

 1. Proper and Safe Food: The stage of rapid growth and development is called adolescence.
 Hence, a teenager should take proper care of their diet.
 They should take a properly balanced diet that provides proteins, carbohydrates, fats, minerals and vitamins.
 They should take freshly prepared food and avoid stale food.
 They should take milk, fruits and fresh vegetables.

-2. Proper life Style: Regular Exercise and sleep are necessary for maintaining good health.
+2. Proper lifestyle: Regular Exercise and sleep are necessary for maintaining good health.
 A teenager should avoid long hours of continuous table work, television watching.
 A teenager should not consume alcohol, drugs or smoking.

 3. Cleanliness: Teenager should take bath regularly.
 Before and after having meals they should always wash their hands.
 Brushing up teeth after every meal.
 They should always change and wear washed clothes especially undergarments.
-Regular toilet habits should be adopted for maintaining good health. must keep their feet cleaned and protected.
+Regular toilet habits should be adopted for maintaining good health.
+Must keep their feet cleaned and protected.
 Injuries due to bacteria like tetanus, hookworms and insects may be issued if a barefoot walk is undertaken.
-They must wash and comb their hairs regularly.
+They must wash and comb their hair regularly.
 All body parts must be washed and cleaned every day.
 If cleanliness is not maintained there may occur chances of catching a bacterial infection.
 Girls should take special care of cleanliness during the time of the menstrual period.